verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ```

 To look directly at the metrics that are being made available by the metric source, map the port and then access the path.
-For example, for the above metric source:
+For example, for the previous metric source:

 `kubectl port-forward tododomain-adminserver 7001:7001 -n todo-list`

 `curl - u USERNAME:PASSWORD localhost:7001/wls-exporter/metrics`

-### Metrics Scraper
+### Metrics scraper

-- single pod per cluster
+- Single pod per cluster
-- named `prometheus-*` in `istio-system` namespace
+- Named `prometheus-*` in `istio-system` namespace
-- discovers exposed metrics endpoints
+- Discovers exposed metrics endpoints
-- stores the scraped metrics in memory
+- Stores the scraped metrics in memory

-### Metrics Pusher
+### Metrics pusher

-- single pod per cluster
+- Single pod per cluster
-- named `prom-pusher-system-*` in `monitoring` namespace
+- Named `prom-pusher-system-*` in `monitoring` namespace
-- pulls metrics from the Metrics Scraper
+- Pulls metrics from the Metrics Scraper
-- pushes metrics to the Metrics Gateway
+- Pushes metrics to the Metrics Gateway

-### Metrics Gateway
+### Metrics gateway

-- single pod per cluster
+- Single pod per cluster
-- named `vmi-system-prometheus-gw-*` in `verrazzano-system` namespace
+- Named `vmi-system-prometheus-gw-*` in `verrazzano-system` namespace

-### Metrics Server
+### Metrics server

-- single pod per cluster
+- Single pod per cluster
-- named `vmi-system-prometheus-*` in `verrazzano-system` namespace
+- Named `vmi-system-prometheus-*` in `verrazzano-system` namespace
-- pulls metrics from the Metrics Gateway
+- Pulls metrics from the Metrics Gateway
-- responsible for exposing all metrics
+- Responsible for exposing all metrics

 ## Grafana

-Grafana provides visualizations for your Prometheus metric data.
+Grafana provides visualization for your Prometheus metric data.

-- single pod per cluster
+- Single pod per cluster
-- named `vmi-system-grafana-*` in `verrazzano-system` namespace
+- Named `vmi-system-grafana-*` in `verrazzano-system` namespace
-- provides dashboards for metrics visualization
+- Provides dashboards for metrics visualization

 To access Grafana

-- get the hostname from the Grafana ingress
+- Get the hostname from the Grafana ingress

 `kubectl get ingress vmi-system-grafana -n verrazzano-system`